 Dr. Greene’s Answer:

 Genetics can be so confusing!
-I can easily see how after much research the issue would still appear murky.
+I can easily see how after much research the issue about your parents would still appear murky.

 The modern science of genetics had its start in 1866 when an Austrian monk named Gregor Mendel provided a simple yet powerful description of how traits are passed on from one generation to another.
 Mendel’s work was unappreciated until 1900 — more than fifteen years after his death.
 In his initial formulation, he described how sexual beings get two genes for each trait, one from each parent.
 The trait expressed, or visible, is a result of the interplay between these two genes.
 Specifically, he recognized that some genes are dominant and some are recessive.
 If you have one copy of a dominant gene you will express that trait, regardless of the other gene.
 In order to express a recessive trait you must have two recessive genes.